 SELECTED PUBLICATIONS BY ALAN E. JOHNSON

 The First American Founder: Roger Williams and Freedom of Conscience.
-Pittsburgh: Philosophia Publications, 2015.
+Pittsburgh: Philosophia, 2015.
 Excerpts are posted here and here.
 Errata and Supplemental Comments are posted here.
 For a summary of some of the points in this book, see the author's YouTube channel about Roger Williams, including an interview with the author about this book.

 Federal Procedure, Lawyers Edition.
 Rochester, N.Y.: The Lawyers Cooperative Publishing Company.
 Staff coauthor, 1981-83.

 Concepts & Inquiry, a series of social science textbooks for elementary and secondary schools prepared by the Educational Research Council of America (ERCA) and published, in part, by Allyn & Bacon, Inc. ERCA staff coauthor, 1972-78.

 "Roger Williams: A Rhode Island and American Founder."
 Online Review of Rhode Island History ("Small State Big History").
 February 25, 2016.

 "The Treason Clause of the US Constitution."
 Academia.edu.
 September 29, 2015.

 "Some Historical Background Relevant to the Religion Clauses of the First

 Amendment to the US Constitution."
 Academia.edu.
 August 30, 2015.